mercan26/Assignment-2/README.md

 Install the tracker Module with npm, like we did in class, in ActivityTracker.

 <b> 1) make a new ActivityTracker folder (in the terminal or in VS Code)</b>

      <em> a) change directories into ActivityTracker (this has to be in the terminal)

+  b) From the terminal you will have to run the command:</em>

+     npm install $PathToTrackerModule

-    Run:  npm install $PathToTracker Module (from the terminal) ($PathToTracker is a STAND-IN for the actual path to the tracker in your file system)
+<em>  ($PathToTrackerModule is a STAND-IN variable for the actual path to the tracker directory, cloned from here, in your file system)</em>

-Inside the directory create a file named activityTracker.js
+<b> 2) Inside the directory create a file named activityTracker.js </b>

-    >emacs activityTracker.js #or use vim/nano/vscode/whatever
-    ** Opens activyTracker.js in emacs/vim/nano/text editor/vsCode**
+    <em> a) Right click on the folder in the VS_Code Navigator and select "New File"
+    b) This should open the file in the Editing window.

- and import the tracker using statement (on the first line):
+    c) import the tracker using statement (on the first line):

        var tracker = require("tracker");
 	   ^	      ^
     local instance    module definition